AvantikaChouhan/Celebal_Excellence_Intern_Tasks/week-7/README.md

 ## Overview

-This project demonstrates incremental data processing using **PySpark** and **Delta Lake** in **Google Colab**.
-The assignment includes loading a dataset into a Delta table, cleaning the data, simulating incremental data, performing a MERGE operation, validating the results, and exporting the datasets for GitHub submission.
+This project demonstrates incremental data processing using **PySpark** and **Delta Lake**.
+The workflow includes loading a dataset into a Delta table, performing data cleaning, simulating incremental data, applying the Delta Lake MERGE operation, validating the results, and displaying the final dataset.

 ---

 ## Objective

 - Load dataset into a Delta table.
-- Perform data cleaning (handle null values and remove duplicates).
+- Perform basic data cleaning (handle null values and remove duplicates).
-- Create an incremental dataset.
+- Create a second dataset simulating new/incremental data.
-- Apply the Delta Lake MERGE operation.
+- Apply the MERGE operation to update existing records and insert new records.
-- Validate the final dataset.
+- Validate the results.
-- Display the final output and summary.
+- Display the final dataset and summary.

----

-## Environment

-- Google Colab
-- Python 3
-- PySpark
-- Delta Lake

 ---